rocheseb/lft_app/README.md

 There are issues with the latest versions of Tornado, the apps works fine with Tornado 4.5.2

+To use this app with linefit 14.5, you need to revert to the commit 2c7acbb with bokeh 0.12.10 and python 2.7

 ### Python ###

 I suggest downloading python from https://www.anaconda.com/download/